 In general, Parentheses are a pair of characters or symbols that group elements together.
 It has different expressions in different contexts.
 In Excel, parentheses are used to evaluate the values first inside it, before other operations in a single formula.
 We can find 2 scenarios in Excel while using parentheses.

-- In the case of more than one parentheses in a formula, the calculation is done from left to right.
+- In the case of more than one parenthesis in a formula, the calculation is done from left to right.

 - On the other hand, when there are multiple parentheses inside one another, then it will calculate with an inside-out process.
 This means, the innermost formula or value is evaluated first and the outermost at the last level.

 Let’s get introduced to our dataset first.
 I have placed some fruit names as Product ID and their Prices in my dataset.
 Look that there are numbers within parentheses with every item.
-The numbers denote the product codes where the parentheses are just redundancies.
+The numbers denote the product codes, whereas the parentheses are just redundancies.

 Now we’ll remove the parentheses using the methods below.